Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

 \subsection{Affinity between First-Person Videos}

-In addition to the target localization, another important ability in target search is to retrieve videos that include a target person from a collection of first-person videos.
-As we assume in this work that first-person videos are recorded during interaction, such videos are highly likely to be taken by the people involved in the same interaction group.
+In addition to the localization of target regions in particular observer videos, another important ability of a target search is to retrieve videos that include a target individuals from a collection of first-person videos.
+As we assume in this work that first-person videos are recorded during interactions, such videos are highly likely to be taken by the people involved in the same interaction group.
 To take this into account, we propose an affinity between two first-person videos that describes how likely two camera wearers interact with each other for target video retrieval.

 First, we define how likely a person $p$ recording the video $\mathcal{V}_p$ is to interact with a person $q$ recording the video $\mathcal{V}_q$ by $A(\mathcal{V}_q\mid \mathcal{V}_p)$.
 We expect that, the longer $p$ appears in the video $\mathcal{V}_q$, the more likely $p$ is interacting with $q$.
 Given a set of candidates $\mathcal{X}=\{X^{(1)},\dots,X^{(N)}\}$ generated from $\mathcal{V}_q$, $A(\mathcal{V}_q\mid \mathcal{V}_p)$ is defined as follows: